What Is A Mortgage Note And Why Is It Important?

 - If there is a prepayment penalty

 Therefore, it’s essential to ensure that your mortgage note and all other legal documents involved in your home buying process are completely accurate.
-When you get a mortgage, you and a lawyer should read through the mortgage note to make sure the terms are correct and that all agreements are included.
+When you get a mortgage, you and a lawyer should read through the mortgage note to make sure the terms are 100% accurate and that all agreements are included.
 You want this document to protect you as much as it protects your lending institution.

 Who Holds The Original Mortgage Note?

-Because a mortgage note is a security instrument, it can be bought and sold on a secondary market.
-Therefore, lenders sometimes sell mortgage notes to real estate investors who are attracted to these relatively risk-free investments and the potential to earn passive income.
+Because a mortgage note is a security instrument, it can be bought and sold on the secondary mortgage market.
+Therefore, mortgage lenders sometimes sell mortgage notes to real estate investors who are attracted to these relatively risk-free investments and the potential to earn passive income.

 Because lending institutions sell mortgage notes, real estate investors technically own a mortgaged property.
-These investments are low risk because the only way investors will lose money is if a borrower defaults on their loan or avoids paying interest by prepaying their mortgage.
-Even in the latter situation they may not lose money, but also won’t earn much money because they aren’t earning interest.
+These investments are low-risk, because the only way investors will lose money is if a borrower defaults on their loan or avoids paying interest by prepaying their mortgage.
+Even in the latter situation they may not lose money – but also wouldn’t make much money because they wouldn’t be earning interest.